What makes it ENERGY STAR?

 - Are manufactured by an ENERGY STAR partner,

-- Are independently tested and certified by the National Fenestration Rating Council (NFRC), and
+- Are independently tested, certified, and verified by the National Fenestration Rating Council (NFRC), and

-- Have NFRC ratings that meet strict energy efficiency guidelines set by the U.S. Department of Energy (DOE).
+- Have NFRC ratings that meet strict energy efficiency guidelines set by the US Environmental Protection Agency (EPA).

 Though ENERGY STAR does not require any specific technologies, certain product features are common in many certified products.